-At Attenborough Centre for the Creative Arts, artists in residence are welcomed into our venue to create new projects, spend time using our beautiful Steinway piano or simply to use the many studio spaces on offer in our building.
+At Attenborough Centre for the Creative Arts, artists are welcomed into our venue to be in residence.
+Artists create new projects, develop the technical and production elements of a new live show, spend time using our beautiful Steinway piano or simply to use the many studio spaces on offer in our building for rehearsal, research and development.
 Many of the outcomes from these periods of time you will see peppered through forthcoming seasons or as part or larger touring projects both nationally and internationally.

-Several artists are also with us for a year, as Associate Artists, spending time with us thinking, making and creating in our spaces.
+We have been working with several musicians, as Associate Artists, over a two-year period.
+They have been spending time thinking, making and creating new work in our spaces.

 Meet our 2017-2018 Associate Artists